DataDog/documentation/content/en/security/cspm/custom_rules/_index.md

 {{< beta-callout url="#" btn_hidden="true">}}
-Creating and using custom CSPM rules is a beta feature, available only for Google Cloud Platform (GCP).
+Creating and using custom CSPM rules is a beta feature, available for select Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) cloud resources.
+Reference our [cloud resource schema documentation][8] to review what we currently support.
+Note that new cloud resources will be added throughout the beta period.

+For cloud resource requests, e-mail support@datadoghq.com.
 {{< /beta-callout >}}

 ## Overview